lyticus/documentation/docs/tracker/methods.md

 <button data-track-click="discard">Discard</button>
 ```

-Which is the equiavalent of:
+Which is the equivalent of:

 ```html
 <button onclick="lyticus.trackClick('buy')">Buy</button>